rvenutolo/gs-accessing-twitter/README.src.md

 Summary
 -------
 Congratulations!
-You've just developed a simple web application that obtains user authorization to fetch data from Twitter.
-The web application uses Spring Social to connect the user with Twitter and to retrieve data from the user's Twitter profile.
+You've just developed a simple web application that uses Spring Social to connect the user with Twitter.
+The application obtains user authorization to fetch data from the user's Twitter profile and from those whom the user follows.

 [zip]: https://github.com/springframework-meta/gs-accessing-twitter/archive/master.zip
 [u-war]: /understanding/war